ak160/Bank-Simulation/README.md

 **Author:** Aditya Kant

 ## 📌 Project Overview
-[cite_start]This project is a Discrete Event Simulation (DES) designed to optimize the staffing configuration (Tellers, Helpdesk, and Relationship Managers) of a retail bank branch[cite: 9]. [cite_start]It acts as a "digital twin," meticulously tracking virtual customers from arrival to departure to optimize business and retail flow[cite: 10].
+This project is a Discrete Event Simulation (DES) designed to optimize the staffing configuration (Tellers, Helpdesk, and Relationship Managers) of a retail bank branch.
+It acts as a "digital twin," meticulously tracking virtual customers from arrival to departure to optimize business and retail flow.

-[cite_start]Traditional staffing models often rely on steady-state averages that assume constant traffic and infinite customer patience, leading to severe understaffing during peak operational hours[cite: 11, 12]. [cite_start]This simulation demonstrates that minimizing daily operational expenses (OpEx) through reduced staffing is strategically flawed, as it incurs substantial opportunity costs via lost revenue from customer walkouts[cite: 13, 14].
+Traditional staffing models often rely on steady-state averages that assume constant traffic and infinite customer patience, leading to severe understaffing during peak operational hours.
+This simulation demonstrates that minimizing daily operational expenses (OpEx) through reduced staffing is strategically flawed, as it incurs substantial opportunity costs via lost revenue from customer walkouts.

 ## ⚙️ Methodology & Architecture
-[cite_start]The simulation was engineered using Python and the `simpy` framework[cite: 15]. [cite_start]It utilizes advanced probability models to mimic a real-world bank environment[cite: 18]:
+The simulation was engineered using Python and the `simpy` framework.
+It utilizes advanced probability models to mimic a real-world bank environment:

-* [cite_start]**The Arrival Process:** Customer arrivals are generated using a Non-Homogeneous Poisson Process (NHPP) via the Thinning Algorithm to simulate realistic traffic waves, factoring in day-of-week and time-of-day multipliers[cite: 40, 45, 46].
+* **The Arrival Process:** Customer arrivals are generated using a Non-Homogeneous Poisson Process (NHPP) via the Thinning Algorithm to simulate realistic traffic waves, factoring in day-of-week and time-of-day multipliers.
-* [cite_start]**System Architecture:** Modeled as a multi-server, multi-class queuing network with a Priority Queue Discipline, where 10% of customers are randomly designated as high-priority (VIPs)[cite: 35, 36].
+* **System Architecture:** Modeled as a multi-server, multi-class queuing network with a Priority Queue Discipline, where 10% of customers are randomly designated as high-priority (VIPs).
-* [cite_start]**Service Time Distributions:** * **Tellers (60%):** Modeled with a Gamma distribution (expected time ~3 minutes)[cite: 49].
+* **Service Time Distributions:** * **Tellers (60%):** Modeled with a Gamma distribution (expected time ~3 minutes).
-  * [cite_start]**Helpdesk (25%):** Modeled with a Gamma distribution (expected time ~6 minutes)[cite: 50].
+  * **Helpdesk (25%):** Modeled with a Gamma distribution (expected time ~6 minutes).
-  * [cite_start]**Relationship Managers (15%):** Modeled with a Lognormal distribution to capture the "long tail" of complex financial consultations[cite: 51].
+  * **Relationship Managers (15%):** Modeled with a Lognormal distribution to capture the "long tail" of complex financial consultations.
 * **Customer Psychology (Friction):**
-  * [cite_start]**Logistic Balking:** Customers evaluate the queue length upon arrival; their probability of joining decays logistically relative to personal tolerance[cite: 54, 55].
+  * **Logistic Balking:** Customers evaluate the queue length upon arrival; their probability of joining decays logistically relative to personal tolerance.
-  * [cite_start]**Weibull Reneging:** Once in the queue, a customer's patience limit is drawn from a Weibull distribution; if wait times exceed this limit, they abandon the queue[cite: 58].
+  * **Weibull Reneging:** Once in the queue, a customer's patience limit is drawn from a Weibull distribution; if wait times exceed this limit, they abandon the queue.

 ## 🚀 Installation & Setup